Mariusthvdb/custom-more-info/README.md

 #### > by_device_class

-This parameter filters attributes from entities matching their device class, it must contain an array of attributes names.
-This parameter will override the `by_glob` parameter:
+This parameter filters attributes from entities matching their device class, it must contain an array of attributes names:

 ```yaml
 custom_attributes: